wesleylcai/public_notebook/statistical_learning.md

     1. x_i refers to row of measurements, y_i refers to classification output
     2. Rationale of loss function
         1. log(likelihood of the observed data given the prediction) = ![f22]
+        2. The better the prediction, the larger the log(likelihood) so we want to maximize log(likelihood)
+        3. Thus we want to make the loss function -log(likelihood)
+        4. ![f23]
+        5. Convert predicted probability to log(odds)
+        6. ![f24]

 ## Elements of Statistical Learning